 Born in New York City, NY in 1922, Ronald experienced a world that changed dramatically during his lifetime.
 He played stickball with other children in streets filled with vendors, pushcarts, horses and cars.
 As a child during the Great Depression, he worked as a soda jerk in his father’s candy store and defended his honor as a Jew against unwarranted anti-Semitic bully attacks.
 He lost his mom too early when he was only 17 years old and graduated from DeWitt Clinton High School.

 On December 8, 1941, the morning after the attack on Pearl Harbor, Ronald stood in a long line of men to enlist.
 But Ronald was too young to serve and his father had to sign a permission slip.
-The Army sent Ronald to the South Pacific without any weapons or ammunition initially, but with plenty of cigarettes, forcing soldiers to bury any remnants in the ground to hide their presence from the enemy.
-He obtained the rank of Sergeant and served as a signal corpsman, handling Tokyo Rose propaganda.
+The Army sent Ronald to the South West Pacific Theater without any weapons or ammunition initially, but with plenty of cigarettes, forcing soldiers to bury any remnants in the ground to hide their presence from the enemy.
+He obtained the rank of Sergeant and served as a field radio station operator and technician in the Signal Corps, handling Tokyo Rose propaganda.
 He fought in four island invasions and was slated to be in the first wave into Japan, which was the only time he was concerned he would never see home again.
 Ronald lived to almost 97 years of age because the atomic bomb canceled that invasion into Japan.

 After World War II, Ronald applied to colleges on the GI bill.
-Unfortunately, the small Jewish college quotas filled quickly and he was only accepted into Stanford in California and Oklahoma A & M (now OSU).
-When he went to the New York Public Library to research those colleges further, the head librarian introduced him to Helga, a pretty librarian from Oklahoma, and his decision was made immediately.
+Unfortunately, the small Jewish college quotas filled quickly and he was only accepted into Cal Tech and Oklahoma A & M (now OSU).
+When he went to the New York City Public Library to research those colleges further, the reference librarian introduced him to Helga, a pretty librarian from Oklahoma, and his decision became much easier.
 That encounter led to a deep love that lasted a lifetime and beyond, creating four children.

 Ronald and Helga were married in the rabbi’s chambers in Oklahoma City on December 25, 1947.
 Although they had initially chosen another date, Helga’s uncle was the only person they knew who had a car to transport them and Helga’s parents to the wedding, and Christmas was the only day that Helga’s uncle would close his clothing store in Anadarko, OK, where they all were living.
-Afterwards, Ronald and Helga both attended the University of Oklahoma, where Ronald got his BS in Chemical Engineering, Helga got her Masters degree, and their first child was born.
+By that time, both Ronald and Helga were students at the University of Oklahoma, where Ronald ultimately got his BS in Chemical Engineering, Helga got her Masters degree, and their first child was born.
 They moved to Ponca City, Oklahoma in 1950 after Ronald got a job with Cities Service Oil Company (now Citgo), where he designed and helped build the refinery with only a slide rule and a compass.
-He worked in various capacities during his 20 years in Ponca City at that refinery, ultimately becoming a manager.
-During that time, he and Helga had three more children and enjoyed their life in that small but vibrant and well-educated community.
+He worked in various capacities during his 20 years in Ponca City at that refinery, ultimately becoming the operations superintendent, responsible for coordination and direction of all process operations in the refinery.
+During those 20 years, he and Helga had three more children and enjoyed their life in that small but vibrant and well-educated community.

 Ponca City had a small Jewish community of about 25 families from the surrounding 40-mile radius.
 Wanting to ensure that their four children received a quality Jewish education, Ronald and Helga both became highly involved in the close-knit Jewish community.
 Ronald helped lead the Friday night services and taught Sunday school classes for years, instilling a deep love and understanding of Judaism in his students and his children.
 At Ronald’s suggestion, the Jewish community eventually built its own building.
 Temple Emanuel was dedicated on Chanukah in 1964 and a couple of years later at the community Seder, Ronald ceremoniously burned the mortgage, which the entire Jewish community, including all the children, had worked together to pay off in record time.